-Cooper Canyon Falls Trail is a 6.2 mile heavily trafficked loop trail located near Mt Wilson, CA that features a waterfall and is rated as moderate.
+Cooper Canyon Falls Trail is a 6.2 mile heavily trafficked loop trail located near Mt Wilson, California that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Moderate hike, go straight at fork a mile down trail, don't go left towards cooper canyon campground.
 Steep route from trail down to waterfall pool, use the rope.
 This is one of the most enjoyable hikes around the Los Angeles area.
 The hike moves through pristine wilderness area along a magnificent section of the Pacific Crest Trail.
 Fragrant pine and cedar forests loom overhead with the soothing sound of trickling water in Cooper Canyon creek just dazzles the senses.
 After crossing the creek in Cooper Canyon you will see a large waterfall up to the left which is accessible by using a steep trail down to a large pool at the base.
 Cooper Canyon Falls just roars in the springtime!
 Continuing on, soon you will see Mt.
 Williamson emerging in the background and you will arrive at Little Rock Creek, a great place to have lunch before starting the final ascent up the trail.
 On the way back up you will encounter Rattlesnake Spring, a lightly cascading waterfall that sounds like a soothing indoor fountain and a much needed respite as you grind your way back up to Eagle's Roost parking area.

 Really nice loop I made the whole loop.